Rare footage of Stevie Nicks in the studio working on ‘Leather and Lace’

 The song, which Nicks had originally written for Waylon Jennings and Jessi Colter’s duet album Leather and Lace before they decided against using it, prompted Nicks to recruit Eagles singer and then-boyfriend Don Henley for a very special duet of the track.

-The rendition of the song, built out of emotion, came at a time when Nicks’ romantic relationship with Henley was heavily documented as the duo attempted to propel their solo careers to new heights away from their respected bands.
+The rendition of the song, built out of emotion as much of Nicks’ work was, came at a time when Nicks’ romantic relationship with Henley was heavily documented.
+The duo attempted to propel their solo careers to new heights away from their respected bands and the extra publicity was welcomed.

 After an intense songwriting session which had tensions running high, Nicks was growing increasingly frustrated at the lack of progress despite the best efforts of Henley who was attempting to match Nicks’ driving ambition.
 After batting around different ideas, the pair subsequently settled on a duet version of the song which would go on to be a heavily romantic single on Nicks’ record-breaking album Bella Donna.